Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Beginning with Part 1: The Twelve Portals, Volume 1, this is one of the longest-running witch comic book series, starting in April 2001 and concluding in October 2012.

-For many young readers, this was the beginning of their witches in comics journey.
+These incredibly popular witch comics have all the energy of Disney mixed with the drama of adolescence in a pseudo-manga style.
+For many young readers, this was the beginning of their witchy journey.
 Let yourself get carried along for the ride!

 Read W.I.T.C.H.: Amazon | Goodreads